 Hydropower involves the use of flowing water (rivers, dams, and reservoirs) to turn turbines and generate electricity.
 The energy of moving water is converted into mechanical energy, which is then converted into electrical energy.
-Hydropower is a renewable energy source and has been used for decades to produce electricity.
+Hydropower is a renewable energy source and has been used for centuries to produce electricity.